-This a collection of primary cultural anthropology resources covering nearly 400 cultures from different parts of the world.
+This is a collection of primary cultural anthropology resources covering over 350 cultures from different parts of the world, both past and present.
 Fogler Library holds the originally-produced microfiche collection.
-The electronic format - eHRAF - has been in production since 1995; currently it covers about 400 cultures so far and is constantly being updated.
+The electronic format - eHRAF - has been in production since 1995; currently it covers about 280 cultures so far and is constantly being updated.
+Please note: eHRAF includes more recent documents and not all the older documents are retained.
 An online guide to eHRAF is available at http://www.yale.edu/hraf/guides.htm

 The collection is organized by culture and by subject.
 The Outline of World Cultures lists all the cultures covered by the electronic database.
 The Outline of Cultural Materials lists the various subjects covered by the electronic database.